jlyonsmith/Tson/Website/app/home/tson_format.md

 #### C&#35;

 There is a reference implementation in C# along with this website, web service and additional sample and test code at [https://github.com/jlyonsmith/tson](https://github.com/jlyonsmith/tson).
+It is also available on [NuGet](https://www.nuget.org/packages/TsonLibrary/) as TsonLibrary.